abaldeweg/components/README.md

 - list() - returns all notifications
 - create(msg, state, timer, undo)
   - msg - The message itself
-  - state - neutral, caution, error, success (default neutral)
+  - state - neutral, warning, error, success (default neutral)
   - timer - Ho much milliseconds the message should be shown (default 5000)
   - undo - Function, if you have to revert an action. (default null)